TNON — Tenon Medical, Inc.

 2. Strategic Updates and Business Highlights

-- Product Development: Received FDA 510(k) clearance for the next-generation SImmetry+ SI-Joint Fusion System, expanding the product portfolio and enhancing market competitiveness.
+- Product Development: Received FDA 510(k) clearance for the next-generation SImmetry+ SI-Joint Fusion System, enhancing product offerings and market reach.

-- Clinical Engagement: Conducted 24 physician training sessions in Q4 to support the adoption of new technologies.
+- Clinical Engagement: Hosted 24 physician training sessions in Q4, contributing to increased adoption of surgical procedures across both Catamaran and SImmetry+ platforms.

-- Financial Flexibility: Completed a $2.85 million PIPE financing and a $4.3 million private placement of senior convertible notes to fund commercial expansion and product launches.
+- Funding Initiatives: Completed a $2.85 million At-The-Market PIPE financing and a $4.3 million private placement of senior convertible notes to support commercial expansion and product launches.

-- Intellectual Property: Expanded patent portfolio with notices of allowance for multiple applications expected to issue in 2026.
+- Intellectual Property: Expanded IP portfolio with multiple applications expected to issue in 2026, reinforcing the company's competitive position.

 3. Forward Guidance and Outlook

-- 2026 Expectations: Management expressed optimism about revenue growth driven by increased adoption of SImmetry+ and other products.
-They anticipate continued momentum from the strong performance in the latter half of 2025.
+- Management expressed optimism about continued revenue growth in 2026, driven by strong adoption of SImmetry+ and other upcoming product launches.

 4. Bad News, Challenges, or Points of Concern